“When I see you through my eyes, I think that we are different. When I see you through my heart, I know we are the same”.

 Giant Tess by Dan Yaccarino

-Being the only giant around, Tess wants more than anything to be like everyone else, but when she and Smokey, her dragon best friend, use their height to help save the big parade, Tess suddenly realizes that she is just the right size.
+Being the only giant around, Tess wants more than anything to be like everyone else, but when she and Smokey, her dragon best friend, use their height to help save the big parade, Tess realizes that she is just the right size.

-The girl who thought in pictures : the story of Dr. Temple Grandin by Julia Finley Mosca
+The Girl Who Thought in Pictures: the story of Dr. Temple Grandin by Julia Finley Mosca

 A brief rhyming account of the childhood and work of Temple Grandin, an animal scientist who lives with high-functioning autism.

-Hello Goodbye Dog by Maria Gianferrari
+Hello Goodbye Dog by Maria Gianferrai

-The pirate of kindergarten by George Ella Lyon
+The PIrate of Kindergarten by George Ella Lyon

 Zak has autism, so he sometimes responds to the world around him in unconventional ways.
 As he describes his point of view, young readers gain a better understanding of his behaviors and learn valuable lessons about patience, tolerance, and understanding.